Christmas in Thailand: How the Country Celebrates the Festive Season

 Thailand does not have traditional Christmas dishes such as turkey, capon, or Yule log.
 While Thai culture is gradually incorporating Christmas, there is currently no specific Christmas dish.

-Is Christmas a public holiday in Thailand?
+Is Christmas a Public Holiday in Thailand?

 No, Christmas is treated as a regular day.
 On December 25th, administrations, banks, shops, schools, and universities remain open.